MVCoconut/coconut.data/README.md

 ### Returning Values

-By default a transition will simply return the changes it made.
+By default a transition will simply return `Promise<Noise>`.
 You may however put a return statement into its metadata to return a value computed based on the final state after the transition.

 ```haxe
 @:transition(return taxRate)